 - Print out TSA's rules.
 Visit TSA's website and print out their screening rules and information related to traveling with breast milk.
 If you encounter any disagreements, you can present these for clarification.

 - Head to TSA's family line.
 It's not mandatory, but you might find officers more familiar with special needs and traveling with breast milk.

 - Pack breast milk in a water-tight, insulated cooler with ice packs.

 - Your breast pump and cooler are fine to bring through TSA, but may count as extra carry-ons with your airline.
 Call your airline in advance to find out.

 - Partially thawed milk is ok to refreeze once you get home.
 Fully defrosted/thawed milk must be consumed within 48 hours and should not be refrozen.

-- Rules for flying with breast milk - with and without your child - varies from country to country.
+- Rules for flying with breast milk varies from country to country.
 Review guidelines before traveling to know what is permissible.
-Some countries require declaring large amounts of breast milk before traveling, and require that it be 'checked' and stowed in the aircraft hold.
+Some countries require declaring large amounts of breast milk before traveling, and require that it be checked luggage.

-While passengers who experience difficulty when flying with breast milk receive a great deal of media attention, most often, people traveling by plane with breast milk experience little or no issues at all.
+Most passengers traveling by plane with breast milk experience no issues.
 With a little bit of planning and preparation, you should be able to enjoy your trip and transport your breast milk without incident.
 Happy travels!

 TagsBreastfeeding Breast Milk Travel with breast milk Summer travel